 “Why?”
 Nick asked.

 “Call it detente,” Bradon answered, “Something for us to bring to the table.
-Do you think the War Council will simply stop at liberating three counties if there isn’t something stopping them?
+Do you think your war council will simply stop at liberating three counties if there isn’t something stopping them?
 The nosferatu need something to make sure that you will hold up your end of the Peace.”

 “Detente requires both parties have the means of destroying the other,” Vanessa said, “Exactly what do the lycanthropes have that equate to the ability to mass-produce vampires?”